ndom91/youtube-playlists/README.md

 3. Start dev server `npm start`
 4. Visit `http://localhost:3000`

-Please stick to the prettier / style-lint settings when creating a PR.
+Please stick to the prettier settings when creating a PR.

 ## 📺 Screenshot